rzshrote/pybrops/docsrc/source/standard_usage/population_genetics/genotype_matrices.rst

 Grouping elements
 -----------------

-Grouping along taxa and marker variant axes can be done using the ``sort`` family of methods.
+Grouping along taxa and marker variant axes can be done using the ``group`` family of methods.

 .. code-block:: python